fieldtrip/website/reference/ft_read_atlas.md

  Additional options should be specified in key-value pairs and can include 'format'      = string, see below
-   'unit'        = string, e.g. 'mm' (default is to keep it in the native units of the file)
+   'unit'        = string, e.g. 'mm' (default is to keep it in the native units of the file) 'map'         = string, 'maxprob' (default), or 'prob', for fsl-based
+                     atlases, providing either a probabilistic
+                     segmentation or a maximum a posterior probability map

  For individual surface-based atlases from FreeSurfer you should specify two filenames as a cell-array: the first points to the file that contains information